KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 ### Signature Generation and Verification

-Wherever possible, accounts exposed as part of this spec should also include a `proof` object that provides evidence of control of such an account by the DID subject.
+Wherever possible, accounts exposed as part of this spec SHOULD include the optional `proof` property that provides evidence of control of such an account by the DID subject.
 The payload to be signed is the same regardless of the account being exposed, and is the following UTF8-encoded string:

 ```
-Account linked to the DID <DID> and web3name <WEB3NAME>
+Account linked to the DID <DID>
 ```

-where `<DID>` is a KILT DID, e.g., `did:kilt:4tMSjvHfWBNQw4tYGvkbRp7BBpwAB6S24LuMDcASYgnGnRTM` and `<WEB3NAME>` is the web3name linked to the DID, e.g., `w3n:ntn_x2`.
+where `<DID>` is a KILT DID, e.g., `did:kilt:4tMSjvHfWBNQw4tYGvkbRp7BBpwAB6S24LuMDcASYgnGnRTM`.

-Compliant consumers of this information MUST verify that the DID **and** web3name included in the signed payload match the DID and the web3name of the party expected to receive the asset at the end of the transfer.

-The use of both the DID and the web3name as part of the payload to be signed prevents a series of attacks where the same signature could be re-used in a different context, for instance if the web3name is released by its original owner and claimed back by a different entity.
-With this proof attached to the address, it is not possible to simply re-use the same address for the new DID, since the payload and hence the signature would not match.

-The `signature` field is the HEX-encoded signature over the payload above, after it has been properly prepared for signature following the chain-specific signing conventions.
+The `signature` field is the HEX-encoded signature over the payload above, after it has been properly prepared for signature following the chain-specific message signing conventions.
+For example, in the case of Polkadot chains the payload is wrapped in the `<Bytes></Bytes>` tag before being hashed and signed.
+For Ethereum networks, the payload is prefixed with the concatenation of `\x19Ethereum Signed Message:\n` and the message length in bytes.

+Note that the signature does not include the information about the web3name of the DID subject, meaning that if the DID subject decides to claim a different web3name, the information inside this endpoint would still remain valid.
+At the same time, if a different DID subject claims the old web3name, the information becomes invalid as the information about the DID in the signed payload differs from the current DID aliased by the web3name.
+In short, the signatures represent proof that, at some point in the past, the DID in the payload was controlling the exposed account.

 ## Security Considerations

 The list of addresses where the DID owner wants to receive funds must always be under the subject's control even if stored off-chain.
 This ensures the authenticity and integrity of the list.
-Implementations must verify that the list of addresses retrieved from the service URI can be hashed and encoded to the same value as the service `id`.
+Implementations MUST verify that the list of addresses retrieved from the service URI can be hashed and encoded to the same value as the service `id` after following the normalisation and hashing steps outlined above.
 Failure to verify this condition MUST be treated as an attack either towards the DID subject or the entity willing to initiate the asset transfer, and the operation must be aborted.
-Where present, a `proof` must be verified as being generated by the account to which it refers, over the payload described in the [section above](#proof-registry).
-Failure to verify this proof, e.g., if it belongs to a different DID, a different web3name, or if it simply invalid, MUST be treated as an attack either towards the DID subject or the entity willing to initiate the asset transfer, and the operation must be aborted.
+Where present, a `proof` MUST be verified as being generated by the account to which it refers, over the payload described [above](#proof-registry).
+Failure to verify this proof, e.g., if it belongs to a different DID or if it simply invalid, MUST be treated as an attack either towards the DID subject or the entity willing to initiate the asset transfer, and the operation must be aborted.
+The inclusion of the DID as part of the payload to be signed prevents a series of attacks where the same signature could be re-used in a different context, for instance if the DID subject switches to a different web3name and someone else claims the old web3name.
+With this proof attached to the address, it is not possible to simply re-use the same address for the new DID, since the payload and hence the signature would not match.

 [did-core-spec]: https://www.w3.org/TR/did-core
 [kilt-did-spec]: https://github.com/KILTprotocol/spec-kilt-did